djohnsonkc/git-branching-with-attributes/README.md

 Testing
 -----------------------------------------------------

-1) Still in master, create a new staging branch from master: git checkout -b staging master
+1) Still in master, create a new feature branch from master: git checkout -b my-feature master

-2) Make a change to config.json and
+2) Make a change to config.json and commit the change:
 git add .
-git commit -m "staging change to config.json"
+git commit -m "my-feature change to config.json"
-git push origin staging
+git push

-3) Switch back to master:
+3) Switch back to master and merge my-feature into master:
 git checkout master
-git merge staging
+git merge my-feature

-4) Confirm that config.json is unchanged by the merge from staging
+4) Confirm that config.json is unchanged by the merge from my-feature